Inspiring Scandinavian Kitchen Design Ideas

 Add a pop of color | Jodie Johnson/Shutterstock

-Wood in Scandinavian design
+Wood in Scandinavian-style kitchen design

 Wood accents